 There are two basic types of property: real and personal.
 "Real property" is connected to land and consists of things like homes, cabins, commercial property, and acreage.
 "Personal property," on the other hand, is everything else.
 Bank accounts, clothing, automobiles, retirement interests (401(k) or pension plans), jewelry, furniture—these are all examples of personal property.
 Minnesota's divorce laws provide for the division of real and personal property alike.
 (Minn.
 Stat.
 Ann. § 518.58 (4).)

-"Marital property," which is what has to be divided in a divorce, consists of everything a couple acquired while they were married.
+In a divorce you must determine whether assets are marital and nonmarital.
+Marital property, which is what the court must divide in a divorce, consists of everything a couple acquired while they were married.

-"Nonmarital property," by contrast, is not divided by the courts.
+Nonmarital (or, separate) property, by contrast, is not divided by the courts.
 Nonmarital property is the property that the spouses acquire separately, usually before they're married.
 It belongs to them as individuals, independent of the marriage.

 Minnesota law applies a presumption (a legal assumption) that any property a spouse acquires during the marriage is marital.
 To overcome this presumption and lay claim to nonmarital property acquired during the marriage, a spouse must prove to the judge that the property is nonmarital by a "preponderance of the evidence" (meaning, it's more likely than not that the disputed property is nonmarital).

 When it comes to household goods and furnishings, however, Minnesota law assumes that the property owners know the worth of their belongings.
 So, you will be able to testify and tell the court what you think the value of these items—like clothing, furniture, appliances, computers, and dishes—should be.

-Minnesota law indicates that unless the spouses agree otherwise, the date of valuation of marital property is the day of the initially scheduled prehearing settlement conference.
-This conference, which is mandatory.
+Minnesota law indicates that unless the spouses agree otherwise, the date of valuation of marital property is the day of the initially scheduled prehearing settlement conference, which is mandatory.